kammitama5/kammitama5.github.io/_posts/2017-6-1-Thursday-June-1st.md

   I'll probably get it by July 1st.
   It's a *great* class to learn predicate logic, and how it relates to programming.

   ![audit](/images/audit.png)

+- I wasn't able to complete the notes in LaTeX, but maybe if I have time in the future,
+  I will!
+I'll continue to write mathematical notation in LaTeX, thouugh.
+It's so clean and useful, and helps me in learning about and remembering mathematical notation, which ties into functional programming and category theory, too.
+Plus, it's just so nice-looking :)

 ## I have to finish one more lab